pvma/testhelpers/README.md

 ```

 ## Future
-- Need to add more testers for other MVC frameworks
+- Need to add more testers for other MVC frameworks such as Spring, Sling, Struts, Stripes
 - Need to complete all HTTP Servlet Request/Response setting of variables
+- Maybe add also the testing of Web Services such as REST / SOAP?